U.S. job growth slows, but wages rebound strongly

 Retail sector employment rose 6,300 after increasing 19,500 in November.
 Department store giants Macy’s and Kohl’s Corp this week reported a drop in holiday sales.
 Macy’s said it planned to cut 10,000 jobs beginning this year.

 Department stores have suffered from stiff competition from online rivals including Amazon.com.
+Temporary help declined 15,500 last month, the biggest drop since January.